BabarB/Final-project/README.md

 The project wass deployed to Github early, on day 2, in order to enable me to test it live, on various devices, and gain feedback on progress.
 It was also useful because the Code Anywhere IDE often had connection issues.
 Continuous deployment prevented the loss of data and served as a backup of my work.

+### Issues

+   I am aware that I tend to use the past participle in my commit messages.
+I continue working on developing thehabit of using the imperative mode instead.

 #### Functional testing
 Next to brosser tools, testing was carried out on actual devices by other people.
 So the tablet view was tested on an ipad, and the mobile view on a phone.
 Reasons: to give visitors of the site a real user experience, which leads to them sharing their first impressions.
-The test was carr
+This helped me identify and eliminate the following issues
+1. When viewing the site on an actual ipad, I noticed the main element shrinking.
+Further observations revealed that it was actually the header nav, and particularly the menu list items that are oversized.
+This could be easily eliminated in CSS: screenshot code

 #### Lighthouse testing